 Exporters should be aware that in parallel with the aforementioned changes to the composite product certificate that was triggered by an update of the EU's Animal Health Law, the EU also made changes to the categories of composite products that require U.S. Government-issued health certificates.
-The new system is no longer based on the percentage of ingredients of animal product in the final product, and goes into effect on January 15, 2022.
-It establishes three categories of composite products: (1) non-shelf stable composite products (2) shelf stable composite products that contain meat products and (3) shelf stable composite products that do not contain meat products.
-All processed products of animal origin have to be sourced from EU-approved establishments.
-The EU continues to require composite product certificates for all non-shelf stable products and for shelf stable composite products with a meat ingredient.
+The new system is no longer based on the percentage of ingredients of animal product in the final product, as was the case until April 21, 2021.
+The current system that went into effect on April 21, 2021 establishes three categories of composite products: (1) non-shelf stable composite products, (2) shelf stable composite products that contain meat products and (3) shelf stable composite products that do not contain meat products.
+All processed products of animal origin must be sourced from EU-approved establishments.
+The EU continues to require composite product certificates for all non-shelf stable products and for shelf stable composite products with a meat ingredient

 For shelf stable products not containing meat, no certificates signed by the U.S. Government are required.
-For these products, the representative of the importer must declare that the goods meet the relevant EU requirements, using the "Private Attestation" model form.
+For these products, the representative of the importer must declare that the goods meet the relevant EU requirements, using the "Private Attestation" model form Commission Implementing Regulation (EU) 2020/2235.